-Viewer growth is the logical parameter everyone strives for.
+- Viewer growth is the logical parameter everyone strives for.
 The question is, is it just an organic process, or can we stimulate it?
-The answer here is that a video streaming content provider has to work hard to hit more significant numbers.
+The answer is that a video streaming content provider must work hard to hit more significant numbers.
 User referral and other affiliate programs are among the tools that have proved their efficiency.
 Social media and third-party web integration are a must to reach and attract a wider audience.

-Smart content building is the process of offering the right content to the right audience in a format or payment model they would accept.
+- Smart content building is the process of offering the right content to the right audience in a format or payment model they would accept.
 That is why flexible price tiering and content packaging are so important.
-Related video recommendations based on user’s behavior is another aspect of smart content building.
+Related video recommendations based on user behavior are another aspect of smart content building.